About the Research

 Real people.
 Real stories.

 Most, but not all, children in Australia participate in early education before they start school.
 Some families who experience financial difficulties find it hard to use preschools, long day care and family day care (early learning services).
-Early learning services, researchers, and governments do not always understand what life is really like for families on low incomes.
-We are doing this research because we are hoping that if we all understood everyday life for the families who miss out then we can make early learning services better and easier to use.

-The research aims to:
+The research aimed to:

 Generate new knowledge about the everyday lives of families with young children experiencing economic adversity.